 Advancing to an entirely new job classification.

-Employee promotion plans must document the employee’s a pathway to an updated job description.
+Employee promotion plans must document the employee’s pathway to an updated job description.

 Promotion plans resulting in pay increases must be assessed to be funded by the budget.

 Promotion plans resulting in pay increases must be approved by the Board.